carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

-In an xslx format, data can be saved, formatted and provided with formulas in several spreadsheets in one file.
-The data is organized into cells, which are arranged in rows and columns.
-The cells as well as the data values can be formatted including font styles, colors or borders.
-The data can be manipulated by using built-in functions, e.g., for calculating or analysing.
-It is also possible to visualize the analyzed data within the spreadsheet software like Excel.
+An xslx format allows you to store, format and apply formulas to data in multiple spreadsheets in a single file.
+Data is organised into cells, which are arranged in rows and columns.
+Both the cells and the data values can be formatted, including fonts, colours and borders.
+The data can be manipulated using built-in functions, e.g. for calculation or analysis.
+It is also possible to visualise the analysed data in spreadsheet software such as Excel.

-One of the disadvantages is the limitation of rows and columns (depending on the version, e.g. 1,048,576 rows and 16,385 columns per worksheet).
-Some features depend on the software version.
+One of the disadvantages is the limited number of rows and columns (depending on the version, e.g. 1,048,576 rows and 16,385 columns per worksheet).
+Some features depend on the version of the software.
 Older tables may not always display correctly with the latest version due to lack of feature compatibility.

-The CSV (comma-separated values) format stores tabular data in plain text which can be opened in a spreadsheet software.
-It is therefore humanreadable as well as machinereadable.
+The CSV (comma-separated values) format stores tabular data in plain text that can be opened in spreadsheet software.
+It is therefore both human and machine readable.
 There is always only one table.
-But more data can be stored because of the plain text format which makes it particularly efficient, since no superfluous data, such as formatting data, is stored.
-It is therefore suitable for data storage and exchange between applications or databases.
+However, the plain text format allows more data to be stored, making it particularly efficient as it does not store superfluous data such as formatting data.
+It is therefore suitable for storing and exchanging data between applications or databases.

 One of its disadvantages is that it can only store simple tabular data, not more complex structures.
-As the example above shows, certain characters must be escaped, which makes it sensitive to errors.
+As the example above shows, certain characters need to be escaped, making it sensitive to errors.